RingCentral SMS/ MMS content policies

 Additional policies, regulations, and laws may exist beyond those listed below.
 The following is not legal advice.
 It is strongly recommended you consult your own legal advisor for help understanding legal obligations you may have, given the kind of messaging you wish to send.

 Enhanced Business SMS

-RingCentral Enhanced Business SMS limitations and restrictions
+RingCentral Enhanced Business SMS guidelines

 Opt-in/ user consent

 Before sending an SMS message to any number you must have their express consent to do so.
 It's important to note that implied consent is not considered sufficient for SMS outside of immediately responding to a received message, nor is purchasing a list of "users who have opted in to SMS."
 A user must actively ask to receive SMS messages from you.
 Remember, consent must be given for each campaign or message type you intend to send.
-Marketing or promotional messages require the recipients, express written consent.
+Marketing or promotional messages require the recipients’ express prior written consent.

-Consent may be obtained via a web form where it is clearly explained that a user is opting into SMS messages, or by having them send a message to your number.
+Examples of obtaining consent include using a web form where it is clearly explained that a user is opting into SMS messages, or by having them send a message to your number.
 It is highly recommended to use a double opt-in, confirming their consent via SMS and validating their number.

 You must also log and track consent, and opt-ins and opt-outs.
 In certain cases carriers may request proof that an individual has opted in including an overview of how your opt-in/ opt-out process works.

 Failure to ensure opt-in may result in your number or service being blocked or suspended by mobile carriers or RingCentral.

 You must provide a clear way for users to opt out of your SMS messages, via text.
 The CTIA guidelines provide clear command keywords that must be honored for opt-out requests, including STOP and UNSUBSCRIBE.